vruksheco/Ekatra-QnA-Bot/README.md

 1. [GPT-3 Chatbot with Python by John Mannelly](https://jman4190.medium.com/how-to-build-a-gpt-3-chatbot-with-python-7b83e55805e6)
 ---
 ## Contributions
-If you have any suggestion on how to improve the code send me PR request or faced any issues feel free to [contact me].
+If you have any suggestion on how to improve the code create a [PR request](https://github.com/vruksheco/Ekatra-QnA-Bot/pulls) or faced any issues feel free to [contact me](https://github.com/vruksheco/Ekatra-QnA-Bot/issues).

 ---